Three key business challenges to increasing sustainability

 Despite several promising initiatives, the global transition to a circular economy has not picked up pace.
 This is partly due to the fact that enterprises (companies, business, public authorities etc.) are struggling to understand where to start.
 What is the “baseline”?
 How far must they travel to truly capture value from a circular transition?
 Understanding an enterprise’s point of reference and distance to target is key to taking the first tentative steps in the circular transition.

 The transition to a circular economy is perceived by many to be inevitable, due to the anticipated economic, environmental and social benefits.
 Yet, if so beneficial to society, why is the transition happening so slowly?
-The ability to capture value is central to a successful transition to a circular economy and the lack of ability to capture value is one factor that is curtailing the transition.
-Patrick Moloney, Sustainability Manager at Ramboll, provides insight into defining value in a circular economy and how it can be captured.

 Our online platform for sharing new and innovative ideas, insights and solutions to create sustainable societies.